mmenti/songslack/README.md

 This example uses Amazon's SimpleDB to store previously posted events, but you could of course replace this to support whatever datastore you wish to use.

-I just add it to a cron job to regurlarly check for new event updates.
+I just add it to a cron job to regularly check for new event updates.

 On Slack, it will look something like this, whenever someone clicks "I'm going" or "I'm interested" for a Songkick event: